tylim88/Firelord/README.md

 \* Any FirebaseFirestore.FieldValue type will be replaced by masked type, see [Handling Firestore Field Value: Masking](#-handling-firestore-field-value-masking) for more info.

 \*\* object type refer to object literal type(typescript) or map type(firestore).
-The wrapper flatten nested object, however, there are not many things to do with object[] type due to how Firestore work, read [Complex Data Typing](#-complex-data-typing) for more info.
+The wrapper flatten nested object literal, however, there are not many things to do with object[] type due to how Firestore work, read [Complex Data Typing](#-complex-data-typing) for more info.

 \*\*\* `Firelord.ServerTimestamp` is a reserved type.
 You cannot use it as a string literal type, use this type if you want your type to be `Firestore.ServerTimestamp`.
 Also do note that you cannot use serverTimestamp or any Firestore field value in an array, see [Complex Data Typing](#-complex-data-typing) for more info.